Y-T-G/Y-T-G.github.io/content/posts/tutorials/python-debugging-pickle.md

 By knowing the outputs from the original unmodified function, I can start creating a new function called `predict_onnx()` that uses the ONNX runtime to perform similar inference on the same inputs to produce the same outputs.
 I don't have to worry about running the whole program to test any of the changes, as I can simply call the function and check the outputs to ensure parity.

-Moreover, Python makes it easy to add a new function to an existing instance of a class.
-I can simply assign the `predict_onnx()` function to the `BaseSegmenter` instance and the function will have access to the `self` property of the instance:
+Moreover, Python makes it easy to add a new function as a method an existing object of a class.
+I can simply assign the `predict_onnx()` function to the `BaseSegmenter` instance and the method will have access to the `self` property of the instance:

 ```python
 from base_segmenter import BaseSegmenter